Senior Lecturer in Psychology

 After completing Stage two you are given the opportunity to undertake an optional Placement Year.

-The third stage provides you with an opportunity to specialise in areas of psychology, both in terms of personal research and the selection of course modules.
+The third stage provides you with an opportunity to specialise in specific areas of psychology, both in terms of personal research and the selection of course modules.
 There are compulsory modules in Educational Psychology, Lifespan Development, and Child and Adolescent Mental Health.
 You will also be able to choose one module from Neuroscience of Mind, The Psychology of Mental Health and Applying Positive Psychology.
 You will also complete a dissertation on a topic of your choice within developmental and educational psychology.

 Psychology in Practice (20 Credits)